Data frame manipulation with dplyr

 # ℹ 350 more rows

-It’s also possible to filter based on multiple conditions:
+It’s also possible to filter based on multiple conditions – for example:

 filter(continent == "Asia", year == 2007, lifeExp > 80)